caiobarretobr/Cyclistic_data_analysis/README.md

 # Case study: How a bike sharing make a fast success being possible?
 Hello!
 My name is Caio, i'm a beginner Data Analyst and this case study was made to show my data analysis hard and soft skills and it was based on the [Google data analytics certificate](https://www.coursera.org/learn/google-data-analytics-capstone) case study, so i applied all the knowledge i acquired in the whole course.
-> Disclaimer: this case study was made using all the knowledge i have, but i used some other repositories as inspirations, like [this](https://github.com/SomiaNasir/Google-Data-Analytics-Capstone-Cyclistic-Case-Study), by SomiaNasir, in GitHub

 ## Tools used
 - MySql